hillan1152/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 f = ?

-Since the goal is to minimize the amount of broken eggs, I would start from the lowest floor "f" and drop an egg.
+Since the goal is to minimize the amount of broken eggs, .
 If the egg doesn't break (False), continue to the next floor and forgo the process until the first egg breaks.
-If the egg breaks is True, f = n.
+If the egg breaks is True, and return -1 to get the floor where the egg doesn't break.
+This is linear search.

 The run time complexity would be O(n) because we are unsure about the number of floors and n will dictate what floor it will land on.